 Voice recognition programs can take your speech and turn it into text on your computer, letting you speak your emails or documents instead of type them.
-This technology has been around for years, and has been improving constantly.
+Digital dictation equipment for lawyers has been around for years, and has been improving constantly.

 Today, it is powerful, accurate, and intelligent.
 The top-of-the-line dictation software for lawyers is Dragon Naturally Speaking, Legal Edition.
 Why do lawyers need Dragon Legal dictation software?
 Here are a few ideas.